 My eyes took it to a place deep inside.

 I love art, but I’m not a scholar.
 I hold the amateur belief that some art speaks to you and some doesn’t.

-Historian’s (and my wife) love Paul Klee, although I’ve never gotten the same thrill.
-But the late paintings of less known Hans Hoffman get me every time.
+Historian’s (and my wife) love Paul Klee, although the late paintings of less known Hans Hoffman get me every time.

 That said – and maybe it’s a kind of disclaimer – Can the Universe Be Held in the Gaze of a Small Dog was, for me, as instantly exciting as almost any artwork I’ve seen.

 And I’ve seen thousands, from the Leopold Museum in Vienna to the Frye in Seattle.

 Simon Dinnerstein’s work stands out as unique, ethereal and penetrating.
 You won’t see anything else like it, and when it gets inside you, its reach is deep and sustaining.